Connect and Release Wheelbarrow System vs Conversion Cart: Which Is Better for Moving Mulch?

 Then the wheelbarrow releases for hand use.

-The worker is using the wheelbarrow normally after the mower handles the long run.
+The worker is using the correct tool for the correct part of the job.

 That is the category difference.